 Mitochondria are one of the most important components of a cell.
 Without them, many crucial biochemical processes would not happen.
-Not only do they host cellular respiration, the process by which our bodies convert food into energy for the cell, they also send messages to other components within the cell, tailor the cell to perform specific functions, and control both cell growth and cell self-destruction.
+Not only do they host cellular respiration, the process by which food and oxygen is converted into energy, they also send messages to other components within the cell, tailor the cell to perform specific functions, and control both cell growth and cell self-destruction.

-MitoQ is one of the most-studied mitochondrial-targeted antioxidants.
-Research has shown that after oral administration, MitoQ rapidly accumulates in mitochondria-rich tissue such as the heart, brain, skeletal muscle, liver, and kidney and supports a range of conditions associated with oxidative stress.
+MitoQ® is one of the most-studied mitochondrial-targeted antioxidants.
+To date, over $50 million of independent research and over 300 peer-reviewed articles have been published, testing MitoQ® across a range of health-related applications.
+Research has shown that after oral administration, MitoQ® rapidly accumulates in mitochondria-rich tissue such as the heart, brain, skeletal muscle, liver and kidney, helping to guard against oxidative stress and maintain healthy function and performance.

 Electron shell http://en.wikipedia.org/wiki/Electron_shell

 Littarru GP, Tiano.
 Bioenergetic and antioxidant properties of coenzyme Q10: recent developments.
 Mol Biotechnol.
 2007 Sep;37(1):31-7. www.ncbi.nlm.nih.gov/pubmed/17914161

 Marie-Céline Frantz and Peter Wipf.
 Mitochondria as a target in treatment http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2920596/